Table of Contents

 - Testimonials and top earnings from well-recognized affiliates;

 - Links to affiliate program terms and conditions and a FAQ page.

 - An application form that’s easy to fill by affiliates.

-Check below an affiliate program page containing most elements you should include.
+Check below for an affiliate program page containing the most elements you should include.
 The affiliate program of Mangools has an appealing affiliate page where they share the average monthly payout, the commission rate

 You may also check the affiliate program page of OutreachBuzz, our outreaching SaaS: